flairNLP/transformer-ranker/README.md

 ## Example 1: Find the best LM for Named Entity Recognition

-We start with a simple example in which we want to find the best LM for English Named Entity Recognition (NER) on the popular CoNLL-03 dataset.
+Let's say we want to find the best LM for English Named Entity Recognition (NER) on the popular CoNLL-03 dataset.

-To keep this example simple, we use TransformerRanker to choose between two models: `bert-base-cased` and `bert-base-uncased`.
+To keep this example simple, we use TransformerRanker to only choose between two models: `bert-base-cased` and `bert-base-uncased`.

 The full snippet to do so is as follows: